francisco-rivera-viveros/New-Tab-Start-Page/README.md

-# Start-Page
+# New Tab
-This is my very own and personal Customize Start Page I want it to share it with you guys so I published it on Chrome Web Store
+This is my very own and personal Customize Start Page/ New Tab I want it to share it with you guys so I published it on Chrome Web Store

 You can use it on whatever Browser you like! well chromium based but you know!